 Safaris usually involve 4 to 6 hours riding a day, broken up with refreshment stops and occasional walks (approximately 10 minutes walking for every 2 hours in the saddle) to give horses a break and allow riders to stretch muscles.
-The first couple of days will normally be based out of Kujwana Camp where the daily programme varies; some days you ride for 3 or 4 hours in the morning, setting off at dawn when the game is best and returning to camp for lunch and a long rest, before riding out again in the evening for up to 2 hours before sunset.
+Safaris are based out of Kujwana camp but the daily programme always varies; some days you ride for 3 or 4 hours in the morning, setting off at dawn when the game is best and returning to camp for lunch and a long rest, before riding out again in the evening for up to 2 hours before sunset.
 On other days, there is a longer morning ride of up to 5 hours, you might stop for a picnic breakfast out in the bush, returning to camp for a late lunch, then perhaps a guided walk, mokoro trip (if water levels allow) or game drive in the late afternoon.
-From March to December, groups may also drive to the beautiful Mokolwane Camp further north to spend a night or two.
-On 10 night safaris, a night fly camping under the stars sleeping on platform beds or in a temporary mobile fly camp may be an option.
+From March to December, groups may also drive to the beautiful Mokolwane Camp further north to spend a night.
+On 10 night safaris, a night sleeping on platform beds under the stars or in a temporary mobile fly camp may be an option.
 Rides are generally limited to a maximum of 6 to 8 guests.